Advertisement

 3. Grazed Rotors

-Over time, the rotors can create build-ups that’ll make it look irregular, making it hard for new brake pads to fit in.
+Over time, the rotors can build up build-ups that make the car look irregular, making it hard for new brake pads to fit.

 While you can get a rotor replacement, you can likely check if your mechanic can help resurface them.

-If you forcefully install the new brake pads, it’ll cause your car to produce a squeaky sound due to friction between the two bodies.
+If you forcefully install the new brake pads, your car will produce a squeaky sound due to friction between the two bodies.

 This will also cause increased wear and tear on the new brake pads, eventually producing a grinding sound in no time.